irshadshalu/irshadshalu.github.io/_posts/2025-09-08-the-one-who-got-away.md

 She asked us courteously, I stayed silent while a soft "no.." erupted from our tiny crowd.
 As I followed them to the dining table, I could still feel her eyes on me, glancing back as I sat down.

-Usually, I would have left after dinner, but my eyes kept searching for her and there she was - at the edge of the garden near the lily pond, staring out to the night sky, almost as if she's having a conversation with the moon.
+Usually, I would have left right after dinner, but my eyes kept searching for her and there she was - at the edge of the garden near the lily pond, staring out to the night sky, almost as if she's having a conversation with the moon.

 I gathered my twenty seconds of insane courage to strike up a conversation.
 _"The moon’s stunning tonight, isn’t it?"_ I said, slightly embarrassed by how cheesy it sounded.